What is an Easy Access Cash ISA?

 Your eligibility

-You can open a Cash ISA with The Cambridge if you meet ISA scheme criteria:
+You can open a Cash ISA with The Cambridge if you meet ISA criteria:

 - Age 18 or over